medhavi27/takeoff/README.md

 Notes on the functionality:

-I was able to implement everything and write tests, but encountered some issues, so please read these notes before proceeding:
+Please read these notes before running the program:

 1. VALIDATION: